 The digital clock on the dashboard glowed 6.30pm when Ryan Cook reversed the black, highly polished luxury Lexus rental from the drive of his home.
-He paused to take one last check of his double-storey house before shifting into Drive and slowly rolling away.
+He paused to take one last check of his double-story house before shifting into Drive and slowly rolling away.

-Ryan looked across at his wife Jenny.
+Ryan glanced across at his wife Jenny.
 He couldn’t contain the smile that illuminated his face.
 He was excited about this 3½ hour road trip down to Miami, almost as excited as he was five years ago when they did the same road trip on their way to their honeymoon.
 But compared to the rental they drove to Miami five years ago, this road trip will be considerably more comfortable.

 'Well…Grand Cayman, here we come,’ Ryan said.
 'I can’t believe it has been five years since we were last down there.’